George Osborne rules out Tory tax rises to cut deficit

 "I actually think there should be some increases in taxes for people at the very top," he told BBC News.

-The coalition has set out plans for £11.5bn in additional spending cuts for the year after the 2015 election, proposals which have been broadly accepted by Labour.'No warning'
+The coalition has set out plans for £11.5bn in additional spending cuts for the year after the 2015 election, proposals which have been broadly accepted by Labour.

 Mr Osborne told MPs there had been no decision on the balance of cuts and taxes after that - an equation which is likely to hinge on the outcome of the next election and the composition of the next government.